vpande66/refarch-cloudnative-bluecompute-web/k8s_deploy_tutorial.md

      * `<image-name>` is the name of the new Docker image that was pushed to the Docker registry.
      * `<tag>` is the tag of the new Docker image that was pushed to the Docker registry.

 To avoid spending too much time building docker images in this tutorial, we created and pushed a pre-built Docker image to the `ibmcase` registry in Docker Hub.
-You can check out the `stsa` image in Docker Hub [here](https://hub.docker.com/r/ibmcase/bluecompute-web/tags/).
+You can check out the `tutorial-task8` image in Docker Hub [here](https://hub.docker.com/r/ibmcase/bluecompute-web/tags/).

 Kubernetes defines its components and deployment through sets of yaml files.
 In this case, the web application deployment and services are defined in the `web.yaml` file.
 Take a minute to quickly review this file if you can.